What factors contribute to the selection of fire-rated assemblies in code calculations?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-The selection of fire-rated assemblies in code calculations is largely influenced by several critical factors that impact fire safety and risk management within a building.
-The type of building use, occupancy load, and potential fire hazards are key considerations.
+The selection of fire-rated assemblies in code calculations is primarily influenced by several critical factors, including the type of building use, occupancy load, and potential fire hazards.

 Subscribe